 For the protection of biodiversity

-Our food chain is depending upon every animal.
+Our food chain depends upon every animal.
 We take our food from nature, and it is important to make the balance in nature to save our food.
-The animals like tigers and lions are depended upon other animals for their food.
+Animals like tigers and lions depend upon other animals for their food.
 But if the tiger or the lion dies, the other animals will get more population and they will eat all the plants which can cause a shortage of food.

 For ecological activity